-The Executive Team and Senior Leadership Teams are the key management personnel of the Trust.
+The Executive Team and Head Teachers are the key management personnel of the Trust.
 Trustees are also senior management although they receive no pay or other remuneration in respect of their role as Trustees.
 Where staff Trustees are in place, they receive remuneration for their role as staff and their pay is determined in the same way as applicable to all other staff.
 Further details of remuneration paid to staff who are Trustees is set out within the notes to the accounts.

 The pay of the Chief Executive Officer is set annually by the Trust Pay Committee, having regard to performance against objectives set the previous year and following input from an independent consultant.
-Pay of other Executive Team members and Head Teachers is also set by the Trust Pay Committee, again having regard to performance against previously agreed objectives and any recommendations made by the Chief Executive Officer.
-Pay for all other Senior Leadership Team members is set by the relevant Local Governing Body Pay Committee, again having regard for performance against previously agreed objectives and recommendations made by the appropriate Head Teacher.
+Pay of other Executive Team members and Head Teachers is also set by the Trust Pay Committee, again having regard to performance against previously agreed objectives and any recommendations made by the Chief Executive Officer and Chief Operating Officer.